In C

 In C programming, unformatted I/O statements are used for simple character or string reading and writing

-without using format specifiers like %d
+without using format specifiers like %d, %f, etc.

 They work directly